MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableSshParsing
-Removes whether to disable inspection of SSH traffic.
+Indicates that the cmdlet removes whether to disable inspection of SSH traffic.
 By default, Network Protection inspects SSH traffic.

 ```yaml